sausin/laravel-ovh/README.md

 ```
 composer require sausin/laravel-ovh
 ```
-Note: Branch 1.2.x works for PHP versions < 7.2
-Note: Branch 2.x works with soon to be deprecated v2 of the OVH keystone API
+Note: Branch 1.2.x works for PHP versions < 7.2 and branch 2.x works with soon to be deprecated v2 of the OVH keystone API

 Then include the service provider in config/app.php
 ```php